 What Is A Strong Trademark?
 Why is Trademark Strength Important?

-Being able to associate a product or service with the symbol of U.S. Federal Trademark
+Being able to associate a product or service with the symbol of U.S. Federal Trademark Registration -

+Unique, Strong Trademarks are good tools for business.
 The International Trademark Association (INTA) in their Top Ten Reasons Why You Should Care About Trademarks calls a Trademark the Most Efficient Commercial Tool Ever Devised.
 A strong trademark identifies a UNIQUE source for the product or service by not using terms that others have the right to use (like descriptive terms or common terms).
 A UNIQUE trademark gives the owner the right to exclude others from using it!
 (Unlike descriptive words that anyone can use.)

 Acquired Distinctiveness Is A Threshold Test for Trademark Strength and Protection for Descriptive Marks That Are Not Inherently Distinctive